-DM-verity is technology (or better, a “device-mapper target”) that provides integrity checking on block devices using a cryptographic digest supplied by the kernel crypto API.
+DM-verity is a technology (or better, a “device-mapper target”) that provides integrity checking on block devices using a cryptographic digest supplied by the kernel crypto API.

 1 - System installation